yaegassy/coc-intelephense/README.md

 - `intelephense.client.snippetsCompletionExclude`: Exclude specific prefix in snippet completion, e.g. `["class", "fun"]`, default: `[]`
 - `intelephense.server.disableCompletion`: Disable completion only (server), default: `false`
 - `intelephense.server.disableDefinition`: Disable definition only (server), default: `false`
+- `intelephense.composer.path`: Path to composer command. default: `composer`
+- `intelephense.composer.runCommandList`: Set the subcommand of the composer you want to execute, default: `["dump-autoload", "clear-cache", "install", "update"]`
+- `intelephense.composer.runCommandPlusList`: Set the subcommand of the composer you want to execute.
+Additional strings can be entered and executed in the subcommand. default: `["require", "require --dev", "remove", "remove --dev", "update"]`
 - `intelephense.phpunit.disableCodeLens`: Disable code lens only (client), default: `false`
 - `intelephense.phpunit.codeLensTitle`: CodeLens title.
 Can be changed to any display, default: `">> [Run PHPUnit]"`
 - `intelephense.phpunit.path`: Path to phpunit command.
 If there is no setting, the vendor/bin/phpunit will be used, default: `""`